SLIMLINE SASH WINDOWS

-Period timber windows are normally unable to accommodate double glazed units, and many planning authorities object to double glazing being installed in listed buildings and sensitive conservation areas in London.
+Period timber sash windows are normally unable to accommodate double glazed units, and many planning authorities object to double glazing being installed in listed buildings and sensitive conservation areas in London and surrounding areas.
 Slimline double glazing is a viable alternative that is accepted by conservation officers in many cases.
 Sash Restoration London supplies and installs Slimline double glazed units, designed to fit existing timber sash windows.
 By using a smaller, gas-filled gap between the glass panes, slimline double glazed units can achieve an energy rating on par with standard double glazing.
-This makes them perfect for heritage buildings and period homes across London which are situated in conservation areas and need both the thermal benefits of energy efficiency and an authentic period appearance.
+This makes them perfect for heritage buildings and period homes in London which need both the thermal benefits of energy efficiency and an authentic period appearance.

-Designed to replace single glazed windows in traditional box sash windows
+Designed to replace single glazing in traditional box sash windows

 Similar low U values to double glazing